MOZA AB6 Flight Simulator

 How can I calibrate or reset the AB6 Base, and when is it necessary?

-• Travel Calibration - Automatically performed during startup to define maximum X and Y axis travel.
+• Travel Calibration: Auto at startup to define max X and Y travel.

-• Cogging Torque Calibration - Reduces motor cogging and compensates for grip weight, improving precision and centering accuracy.
+• Cogging Torque Calibration: Reduces motor cogging, compensates for grip weight, improves precision.

-If issues persist after performing calibration, please contact MOZA Support before attempting a reset.
+If issues persist after calibration, contact MOZA Support before attempting a reset.

 Can I attach an extension to the MHG Flightstick?